hoananguyen/dsensor/README.md

 <b>USAGE</b>

-Should use dsensor-lib instead.
-I will soon delete this repo.
+<b>Should use dsensor-lib instead.
+I will soon delete this repo.</b>

 Call one of the <code>DSensorManager startDProcessedSensor</code> or <code>startDSensor</code> methods in <code>onResume</code> and <code>stopDSensor</code> in <code>onPause</code>